YuzuruS/cooker/README.md

 Same as projects setting, you can write a personal recipe under `cookbooks/people/recipes` directory.

-For example, if your username in mac is 'seigo', you need to create a file named `seigo.rb`.
+For example, if your username in mac is 'yudsuzuk', you need to create a file named `yudsuzuk.rb`.

 This recipe will be added to run list automatically.